 The Supreme Court on Thursday weighed in on the continuing tension between religious freedom and LGBT equality in Fulton v.
 City of Philadelphia, holding unanimously that a Philadelphia anti-discrimination law does not bar a Catholic foster care agency from discriminating against same-sex couples.

 On one read, Fulton is decidedly narrow and preserves a path forward for LGBT rights litigants.
-(After all, the decision effectively dodges the real clash between religious liberty and anti-discrimination statutes, just as Masterpiece Cakeshop did in 2018.)
-On another, Fulton represents a subtle expansion of the scope of religious freedom by implicitly affirming Free Exercise’s elevated status among competing rights.
-The Court held that the mere existence of “discretionary exceptions” in a Philadelphia anti-discrimination statute meant that the statute is neither neutral nor generally applicable.
-In so holding, the Court effectively concluded that the very possibility of the enforcement of statutory exceptions meant that the law could unfairly burden religious liberty, independent of whether and how those exceptions are actually enforced.
-And when the very possibility of burdening religious liberty clashes with LGBT equality, the former wins out.
+The decision effectively dodges the real clash between religious liberty and anti-discrimination statutes, just as the Masterpiece Cakeshop Court did in 2018.
+On another read, Fulton represents a subtle expansion of the scope of religious freedom by implicitly affirming Free Exercise’s favored status among competing rights.
+The Court held that the existence of possible discretionary exceptions in a Philadelphia anti-discrimination statute meant that the statute is neither neutral nor generally applicable.
+In so holding, the Court effectively concluded that the very possibility of the enforcement of statutory exceptions meant that the law could unfairly burden religious liberty, independent of whether or how those exceptions are actually enforced.
+And when the very possibility of burdening religious liberty clashes with LGBT equality, the former prevails.

 The Fulton case was brought by Catholic Social Services, a government-funded foster care agency in Philadelphia.
 The agency, which has performed foster care services for the city for over two hundred years, sought an exemption from a Philadelphia ordinance that prohibits discrimination on the basis of various protected classes, including sex and sexual orientation.
 The city failed to renew CSS’s contract because the agency refused to certify same-sex couples to be foster parents due to its religious beliefs about marriage.
 CSS thus brought suit.
 The district court denied relief to CSS and the Third Circuit affirmed, finding that Philadelphia’s Fair Practices Ordinance was both neutral and generally applicable because the city did not “treat CSS worse than it would have treated another organization that did not work with same-sex couples as foster parents but had different religious beliefs.”
 The Supreme Court reversed.